apache/pulsar-site/site2/website-next/docs/getting-started-docker.md

 ---
 id: getting-started-docker
 title: Set up a standalone Pulsar in Docker
-sidebar_label: "Run Pulsar in Docker"
+sidebar_label: "Get Started"
 ---

 For local development and testing, you can run Pulsar in standalone mode on your own machine within a Docker container.

 If you have not installed Docker, download the [Community edition](https://www.docker.com/community-edition) and follow the instructions for your OS.